 - Applications will be considered by each side, who will jointly agree the final list of successful applicants to receive co-funded awards.
-Information about submitting applications to NSTC is available at the following link: https://www.nstc.gov.tw/?l=en Applicants are advised to pay special attention to the financial details section of the British Academy’s online application form (see link).
+Information about submitting applications to NSTC is available.
+Applicants are advised to pay special attention to the financial details section of the British Academy’s online application form.

-- The application to the British Academy must indicate the total cost requested (up to £10,000) and if the award is recommended for co-funding the BA will cover costs of the participants from the UK side (up to £5,000) and NSTC will cover costs of the participants from the Taiwan side (up to £5,000).
+- The application to the British Academy must indicate the total cost requested (up to £10,000) and if the award is recommended for co-funding, the Academy will cover costs of the participants from the UK side (up to £5,000) and NSTC will cover costs of the participants from the Taiwan side (up to £5,000).

 - There is a preference for applications under this partnership not to plan a research programme of longer than 12 months.